BreakBuildGames/breakbuildgames_blog/content/blog/youtube_vs_blogging/index.md

 This means that factual errors would keep spreading.
 It also means I can't update the content with new data, let's say adding the first week's sales data to the postmortem of my game.
-Maybe a few viewers add great points that I would want to highlight in the video, etc.
+Maybe a few viewers add great points that I would want to highlight in the video as an addendum, etc.

 This also affects educational videos the most: Instead of updating the video when a programming library API changes, I would need to upload an entirely new